Angry Leno screams at Maupay as Arsenal goalkeeper appears to suffer serious injury at Brighton | Goal.com

 His concerned team-mates quickly became aware of the seriousness of the injury and immediately called for the medical team to come onto the pitch.

-Replays showed Maupay had barged into Leno after the German had claimed the ball, which meant the Gunners number one was off-balance when he landed.
+Replays showed Maupay had barged into Leno after the German had claimed the ball, which meant the Gunners number one was off-balance as he planted his foot.
+The German also appeared to be concerned about carrying the ball outside of the penalty area, which contributed to his awkward landing.

-He was replaced by Emiliano Martinez for just his seventh Premier League appearance in nearly nine years at Emirates Stadium.
+Oh this is just unbelievable.
+Replay looks awful.
+So sad for Leno.
+The Arsenal keeper screams at Maupay as he is stretchered past him.
+Understandably furious.
+Totally needless challenge.
+Martinez on.— Charles Watts (@charles_watts) June 20, 2020

 It is the second injury blow for Arsenal in as many matches after defender Pablo Mari suffered ankle ligament damage against Manchester City on Wednesday and was ruled out for the rest of the campaign.